5 min read

 My free resource The Desire Test helps you take that first step towards an increased sex drive, by understanding your decreased desire.

-Horny isn’t just a biological mechanism – it’s a feeling you experience.
+Being horny isn’t just a biological mechanism – it’s a feeling you experience.
 Because of this, you need to prioritize things that get you in the mood.

 Sometimes you need emotional intimacy and quality time together to get excited about sex.
 Other times you might need to work on communication in your relationship in order to feel the sparks fly.

-The answer to the question “why don’t I get horny?” often lies in us deprioritizing sex and connection with our partner over time.
+The answer to the question “Why don’t I get horny?” often lies in us deprioritizing sex and connection with our partner over time.

-What’s important to note here is that this kind of prioritization doesn’t always have to be bad.
+What’s important to note here is that this kind of deprioritization doesn’t always have to be bad.

 Sometimes there are more important things in our lives than sex.